t-kyn-git/t_kyn_bish_the_test/README.md

   * One aspect of this is the increasing number of companies pushing for DX (Digital Transformation) strategies.
   * Alongside personal skill development in areas of expertise, there is a need to relearn new knowledge.
   * Speed up the trial-and-error process of system development.
+  * Rapidly create systems to test ideas as they arise.
+  * github actions
+    * Test new features that may incur costs in private repositories.
+    * Test the use of LocalStack to simulate AWS services locally.
+    * Test the use of Local Terraform to manage infrastructure as code.

 * Preconditions
   * Personal information is prohibited from being uploaded.
   * Data will be either open data or generated using Faker.
   * The goal is to rapidly create systems as ideas come up.
   * If not using Github Actions:
+  * Use Visual Studio Code for development.

 * Content Being Developed
   * 1) Django Application Development